torproject/onionbalance/docs/tutorial.md

 ## Preliminaries

-!!! tip "Optional Section"
+!!! tip "Optional section"

     If you already know how Onionbalance works, feel free to skip to the [Overview](#overview).

-Let's first start with an overview of the Onionbalance design so that you better understand what we are gonna do in this guide.
-Through the rest of this guide we will assume you understand how both Onionbalance and the onion service protocol works.
+Let's first start with an overview of the Onionbalance design so that you better understand what we are going to do in this guide.
+Through the rest of this document we will assume you understand how both Onionbalance and the [Onion Service][Onion Services] protocol works in overall.

 ![image](../assets/onionbalance_v3.jpg)

-In this picture you see a setup where Onionbalance is used to load-balance over three backend instances.
+The picture above displays a setup where Onionbalance is used to load-balance over three backend instances.
 The frontend service is on the right side whereas the three backend instances are in the middle.
 On the left side there is a Tor client called Alice who visits the load-balanced service using the frontend address `dpkhemrbs3oiv2...onion` (which is actually 56 characters long but here we cut it for brevity).